 More information about the school

-The successful applicant must be committed to educating children and young people with a wide range of learning needs including those with Profound and Multiple Learning Difficulties, Severe Learning difficulties, Moderate Difficulties and those with Autism (who may be functioning at high levels academically).
-High expectations of what all our pupils can achieve are essential.
+The successful applicant must be committed to promoting wellbeing for children and young people with a wide range of learning needs including those with Profound and Multiple Learning Difficulties, Severe Learning Difficulties, Moderate Difficulties and those with Autism (who may be functioning at high levels academically).

 At our school, individual differences are recognised and respected but are never seen as a barrier to achievement.
-By adapting the curriculum and teaching methods we ensure that our pupils have every opportunity to succeed both academically and socially.
+You will support in ensuring that the learning environment is prepared for pupils to access throughout the school day.
+You will also be responsible for supporting to meet the personal care needs of pupils.
 We also work with young people who have significant challenging behaviour and with those who have severe medical needs, and so candidates need to be prepared to adopt a problem-solving approach to the challenges that those young people bring.
 As a generic Area Special School we must be able to meet the range of needs within our local area, and to this end, we must be prepared to constantly examine and adapt our practice.

 We have a great deal of specialist expertise and experience at our school.
 Therefore, we are able to offer induction, support and training to newly-appointed staff.
 What is important to us is commitment to our overall ethos and approach.
 Successful candidates must be willing to undertake training as required for the role.

 We work in multi-skilled teams so good teamwork is essential.
 All staff have responsibility for ensuring the personal care needs of learners are met.

 We operate currently across seven sites, and all staff are appointed to the school as a whole.

 The post is exempt from the Rehabilitation of Offenders Act 1974 and subject to a check being carried out at an Enhanced level by the Disclosure and Barring Service regarding any previous criminal record.